The Virtual Area Group

 There is a "Virtual Area Group", known by the abbrieviation "VAG", for members of the Association.
 It operates in a similar manner to other Area Groups, except that instead of meeting in a physical place, it conducts its business via the Internet. ( The "About 2mm" section of our site describes the benefits of membership, and it contains a link to the apply for membership ).

-The Virtual Area Group communicates via email or a website on a Yahoo! system.
+The Virtual Area Group communicates via email or a website a system provided by Groups.IO (we used Yahoo until April 2018, but found their service deteriorating, so took a decision to move).
 Members send a message to the group address, and this is distributed to the other members of the Group.
 Members of the Group can discuss topics of interest to 2mm Modelling, covering any area and expertise.
-Members can elect to receive messages either individually, or as a daily digest of messages, or just read them on the Yahoo! website.
+Members can elect to receive messages either individually, or as a daily digest of messages, or just read them on the Groups.IO website.
 We maintain an archive of messages posted so that material can be searched if required.

 The Virtual Area Group has organised tutorial events for members where people have held day-long sessions covering topics such as "getting started with track and wagon kits", "converting Farish steam locos with the Association conversion pack", "locomotive gearbox design", "airbrushing", "painting and scale colour".
 All of these have been arranged by those who lacked the knowledge asking for help, then organising events where those with the expertise came to share their information.